-- Targets score.
+- Benefit-cost ratio.
+By exploring how asset conditions (forecasted by StreetSaver and TERM- Lite) affect system operations, Travel Model One simulates how system users respond to improved or degraded infrastructure.
+These benefits are monetized and compared to the costs of SGR investments as part of a benefit-cost assessment.
+For more information on the benefit-cost tool, COBRA, see this website: https://github.com/MetropolitanTransportationCommission/travel-model-one/tree/master/utilities/PBA40/metrics - Targets score.
 State of good repair investments can also be evaluated qualitatively against performance targets in the same manner as expansion projects.
 This is consistent with the approach taken in Plan Bay Area, albeit with the new Plan Bay Area 2040 targets. - Other supplemental data.
 Several supplemental assessments being conducted for the project performance assessment will also be made available for state of good repair, including an examination of equity impacts, a confidence assessment of benefit-cost results, and sensitivity testing of the final results.

-Given the thousands of assets that need to be replaced over the course of the Plan cycle, it is not possible to conduct a performance assessment of each asset individually.
-Instead, MTC is assessing performance at a modal and system level, looking at the impacts of different funding levels on operations and ultimately system users.
-For pavement maintenance on local streets and state highways, benefit-cost ratios and targets scores will be produced for the following scenarios at a minimum:
+Given the thousands of assets that need to be replaced over the course of the Plan cycle, it was not possible to conduct a performance assessment of each asset individually.
+Instead, MTC assessed performance at a modal and system level, looking at the impacts of different funding levels on operations and ultimately system users.
+For pavement maintenance on local streets and state highways, benefit-cost ratios and targets scores were produced for the following scenarios:

-- For local streets and roads: Preservation of existing conditions vs. system degradation - For local streets and roads: Achievement of ideal conditions vs. preservation of existing conditions - For state highways: Preservation of existing conditions vs. system degradation - For state highways: Achievement of ideal conditions vs. preservation of existing conditions
+- For local streets and roads: Preservation of existing conditions vs. system degradation - For local streets and roads: Preservation of existing conditions vs. local funding only - For state highways: Preservation of existing conditions vs. system degradation - For state highways: Achievement of ideal conditions vs. preservation of existing conditions